SuperOffice/typescript-for-superoffice/README.md

 ## #includes

-Yes, you can still #include other files similar to how it was done in CRMScript.
-Please see ./Examples/Includes for an example.
+Yes, you can still #include other files similar to how it was done in CRMScript, but the syntax is now `///<include includeId="">`.
+Please see [sample](./Examples/Includes/HTMLPage-example.crmscript).

 ## Do i need to clone this repo to create scripts